Nitesh-Kumar-Das/AI_money_management/README.md

 - **Next.js** for the amazing React framework
 - **MongoDB** for reliable data storage
 - **Tailwind CSS** for beautiful styling
-- **Vercel** for seamless deployment

 ## 📞 Support

-If you have any questions or need help, please open an issue or contact the development team.
+If you have any questions or need help, please open an issue or contact me.

 ---